Healing After Childbirth

-Uterine Contractions and Involution
+After Pains and Involution

-uterus and is expelled.
+Soon after the baby is born, the placenta is expelled and the uterus contracts tightly to seal off the open blood vessels on the uterine wall.
 The area where the placenta was attached is very much like an open wound that needs to be healed.
-The uterine contractions, sometimes called ""after pains,"" may be felt as strong cramping sensations for the first couple of days but will then diminish.
-You may experience these sensations during breastfeeding, as nipple stimulation promotes uterine contractions.
-You can take an analgesic (pain relief) medication if these cramps are too uncomfortable.
+The uterine contractions, sometimes called "after pains," may be felt as strong cramping sensations for the first couple of days.
+You may also feel these sensations if you are breastfeeding as nipple stimulation promotes uterine contractions.
+Pain relief medication can help if these cramps are too uncomfortable.

-Incision Site Healing
+Cesarean Incision Site Healing

 Home Healing Tips

-When to Call the Health Care Provider
+When to Call the Healthcare Provider

 Contact your provider if you observe any of these signs, as they could indicate that healing is not progressing as it should, or that you're developing an infection:

 A temperature above 100 degrees Fahrenheit that lasts for more than one day.

 Bright red or heavy bleeding (lochia) after the fourth day postpartum, or very large blood clots in the lochia.

-- Pain in the lower abdominal area after the first few days after birth.
+Pain in the lower abdominal area after the first few days after birth.